c6o/docs/content/references/application-manifest.md

 > [!WIP]
 > This document is still being developed and may be incomplete.

-The application manifest is a yaml definition file that describes all the attributes of an application and how it interacts with CodeZero.
+The application manifest is a YAML definition file that describes all the attributes of an application and how it interacts with CodeZero.
 Namely, it covers:

-1. how it is displayed in the Marketplace,
+1. How it is displayed in the Marketplace,
-2. what is used to perform provisioning and management,
+2. What is used to perform provisioning and management,
-3. how it behaves in the Marina, and
+3. How it behaves in the Marina, and
-4. how CodeZero exposes the service to the world.
+4. How CodeZero exposes the service to the world.

 ## Publishing